-4.4.6 Number of Services Delivered (Direct Contact)
+4.4.7 Number of Services Delivered (Direct Contact)

 Provide the estimated overall number of services directly delivered to members of the public and to professionals by the funded project.
-Each individual service should be counted, regardless of the number of services one person receives.
-The applicant is required to itemize separately the education, navigation, and clinical activities/services, with estimates, that led to the calculation of the overall estimate provided.
-Refer to Appendix A for definitions.
+Each individual service should be counted, regardless of the number of services 1 person receives.
+The applicant is required to itemize separately the education, navigation, and cancer prevention activities/services, with estimates, that led to the calculation of the overall estimate provided.
+Refer to appendix A for definitions.

-4.4.7 Number of Clinical Services Delivered
+4.4.8 Number of Preventive Services Delivered

-Provide the estimated overall number of clinical services directly delivered to members of the public by the funded project.
-Each individual clinical service should be counted, regardless of the number of services one person receives.
-Separately itemize the clinical services, with estimates, that led to the calculation of the overall estimate provided.
-Refer to Appendix A for definitions.
+Provide the estimated overall number of services directly delivered to members of the public by the funded project.
+Each individual clinical service should be counted, regardless of the number of services 1 person receives.
+Separately itemize the services, with estimates, that led to the calculation of the overall estimate provided.
+Refer to appendix A for definitions.